Canal D: History

 On March 4, 2013, the Competition Bureau approved the takeover of Astral Media by Bell Media.
 Bell filed a new application for the proposed takeover with the CRTC on March 6, 2013; the CRTC approved the merger on June 27, 2013, effectively turning over control of Canal D to Bell on July 5 of that year.

 Canal D HD

-On October 30, 2006, Astral Media launched "Canal D HD", a HD simulcast of Canal D's standard definition feed.
+On October 30, 2006, Astral Media launched "Canal D HD", an HD simulcast of Canal D's standard definition feed.